qnrl/PsRule-Demo/readme.md

 This example focusses on executing the rule-checking process locally on Windows or in a Dev Container (or GitHub Codespace) but it can also be used in a GitHub Action or Azure DevOps Pipeline.

-There is a Bicep template that represents a simple Azure Storage Account which implements some of the best practices required by the rules in `PsRule for Azure` but not all of them.
+There is a [Bicep template](examples/storage.bicep) that represents a simple Azure Storage Account which implements some of the best practices required by the rules in `PsRule for Azure` but not all of them.
 The template is in the `examples/` folder.
 When we run the rules engine, we will see that there are some rules that fail.
 This is deliberate as I want to show how to use the rules engine to identify issues in the template.

 ## Running in a GitHub Codespace ##

-> *This is the easiest option as all the dependencies are already installed in the Codespace.*
+> *This is the easiest option for seeing this in action as all the dependencies are already installed in the Codespace.*

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/qnrl/PsRule-Demo?quickstart=1)

 Then jump to [Executing PsRule](#executing-psrule)

+Once you have seen it running you can choose to install the tools locally on your machine and use PsRule to check your own Bicep templates.

 ## Running locally on Windows ##